lovelysystems/lovely.microblog/docs/docs/frontend_create_post.rst

 Initialization
 --------------

-The initialization code, just adds two buttons to the navigation Bar.
+The initialization code just adds two buttons to the navigation bar.
-We disable the `Send` button because the `textView` is empty at start and we don't want the user to send an empty post.
+We disable the `Send` button because the `textView` is empty in the beginning and we don't want the user to send an empty post.

 Load View